 Super Duolingo plan includes:

-Duolingo is the best free language learning app for most people because it offers a solid introduction to a new language without requiring a paid plan.
+Duolingo is the most popular free language learning app for most people because it offers a solid introduction to a new language without requiring a paid plan.

 ⭐ Babbel App Ratings: